SummaryRead the full fact sheet

-Success rates for endodontic treatment are generally good.
+Success rates for endodontic treatment are generally high.
 About 90 to 95 per cent of people who undergo root canal treatment can expect a functional tooth after the treatment.
-The treated tooth should last a very long time, provided that you maintain good oral hygiene and generally look after your teeth.
+The treated tooth should last a very long time, provided that you maintain good oral hygiene, avoid consuming too much sugar and have regular .
 Of course, no therapy or replacement will last as well as a healthy tooth.

 A tooth is mainly made of a hard material called dentine.
 Enamel is the surface layer that protects the visible part of the tooth (crown).
 The part of the tooth that sits beneath the gum line is called the root.
 The root helps to anchor the tooth into the jaw.
 Generally, front teeth have only one root, while molars generally have up to three.
 Within each root, there can be multiple canal spaces.

 The hollow centre of a tooth is called the pulp chamber.
-This area contains the blood vessels, nerves and pulp.
+This area contains the , and pulp.
 The pulp is a sensitive tissue that provides oxygen, nutrients and feeling to the tooth.
 The pulp extends from the roof of the pulp chamber down into the bottom of each root canal.
 If it becomes infected, the entire space needs to be disinfected.

-The main function of the dental pulp is to regulate the growth and development of the tooth during childhood.
+The main function of the dental pulp is to regulate the growth and .
 Once the tooth is fully formed, nutrition for the tooth comes from the tissues surrounding the root.
-Therefore, a tooth can function without its pulp and, in the majority of cases, can be kept indefinitely.
-After endodontic treatment, the tooth is ‘pulpless’, but it is not a dead tooth.
+Therefore, a tooth can function without its pulp and, in most cases, can be kept indefinitely.

 Symptoms of tooth pulp damage or disease